Cornish attractions – a bit further…

 The Isles of Scilly

 If you really want to explore further…Take a day trip on the Scillonian to the Isles of Scilly.
-The crossing from Penzance to St Mary’s takes under three hours, and an adult day trip ticket costs £39.50.
+The crossing from Penzance to St Mary’s takes under three hours, and an adult day trip ticket costs £48.
 If you don’t have sea-legs (and the boat trip can get a bit lively), you can fly from Land’s End airport.
-From St Mary’s, you can explore the “off islands” by taxi boat, or simply spend a day on lovely St Mary’s itself.
-Scilly really is a whole different country, and quite an experience.
+From St Mary’s, you can explore the “off islands” by taxi boat, or simply spend a day on lovely St Mary’s itself….a truly unique experience!